Anteru/liara/docs/source/changelog/index.rst

 2.6.2 (unreleased)
 ------------------

 * Improve cache robustness: Previously, configuration, plugin or data changes would not  invalidate the cache, so it had to be cleared manually.
-This should not longer be necessary.
+This should no longer be necessary.
 * The cache is now persisted when using ``liara serve``.

 2.6.1